Easy Raspberry Lemonade

 • Ice.
 This is important!
 I make my raspberry lemonade a bit on the stronger side so that I can add plenty of ice.
 As it melts, it won’t water down the lemonade!

 • Pretty Garnishes.
 I love adding garnishes to lemonade to play up the natural flavors and elements in the drink!
-For raspberry lemonade I usually reach for fresh raspberries, fresh mint leaves, and lemon slices, or lemon wedges.
+For raspberry lemonade I usually reach for extra raspberries, fresh mint leaves, and lemon slices, or lemon wedges.
 Feel free to add edible flowers, pretty ice cubes, or other fresh berries!

 PRO TIPS FOR SQUEEZING LEMONS: It’s easier to squeeze lemons when they’re room temperature rather than chilled.
 Roll room temperature lemons on the counter firmly with the palm of your hand, slice them in half, then use your hands or one of these citrus squeezers to get all the juice out that you can!
 (This $8 gadget gets ALL kinds of use at our house for mocktails, beverages, and cooking.
 100% worth it!)